qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 | `resource._resourcetype` | The type of the resource being accessed.
 Equal to `"App"` or `"App.Object"`. |
 | `resource._actions` | The actions granted on the resource.
 See [Actions](#actions) for more details.|

-#### Type-specific attributes
+#### Type-specific resource attributes

 Depending on the type of resource that is being accessed, `resource` may carry additional attributes.
 If the resource type is `"App"`, there are no additional attributes.
-If the resource type is `"App.Object"`, `resource` has the following additional attributes:
+If the resource type is `"App.Object"`, then `resource` has the following additional attributes:

 | Attribute | Description | Example condition |
 | --------- | ----------- | ----------------- |